Get News & Updates Directly To Your Inbox

-The colon, also called the large intestine, removes water and nutrients from digested food.
-It’s part of the gastrointestinal (GI) tract, the system that our food flows through as it’s being digested.
+The colon removes water and nutrients from digested food.
+It’s part of the gastrointestinal (GI) tract.
+Food flows through the tract as it’s digested.

-Small growths, called polyps, may appear along the colon lining.
-A colonoscopy can help find these growths and possible cancers early on, when treatment may be more effective, and the chance of recovery is greater.
+Small growths, called polyps, often form along the colon lining.
+Polyps can turn into cancers.
+A colonoscopy helps find these growths early when treatment may be more effective and the chance for recovery greater.

-Until it has grown or spread, colon cancer does not often have symptoms.
+Wrong.
+Until it grows or spreads, colon cancer often has no symptoms.
 Here are few warning signs:

 If you are a Medicare Advantage member, you may be eligible to earn a health reward when you get a colorectal screening.
 Learn more about health rewards and see if you are eligible.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of New Mexico, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.